If your morning cuppa is the highlight of your day, you’re going to love this one.

 Full spectrum CBD oil is also thought to provide longer lasting effects due to the ‘entourage effect’ given by the varying substances within the hemp plant.

-How Long to Steep CBD Tea
+How Long Should You Steep CBD Tea?

 It is possible to purchase CBD tea bags, and it is also possible to add CBD oil to a regular cup of tea.
 In these instances, the time to steep will not affect the CBD content or efficacy, and is simply a matter of taste.